nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Editing the data file

 Clientell data are saved automatically as a JSON file `[JAR file location]/data/clientell.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update data directly by editing that data file (not recommended).

 <box type="warning" seamless>

 **Caution:**
 If your changes to the data file makes its format invalid, Clientell will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the Clientell to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+For some cases, the app can autocorrect some mistakes:<br>
+* Extraneous key-value pairs (i.e irrelevant fields/info) are ignored<br>
+* Copies of relevant key-value pairs (e.g multiple names/companies) only admit the last copy<br>
+As a rule of thumb: if the edits you make could've been achieved by using the commands normally and legally, then the edits are valid.
+Most common mistakes include updating the file to include illegal values.
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Clientell home folder.
+**A**: Copy the `clientell.json` data file you want to transfer.
+On your other device and in the application directory (the folder containing the app), if there's already an existing data file, replace it with your version (preferably saving the replaced copy somewhere).
+Otherwise if there's no such file, safely paste the file inside the folder.

-**Q**: What should I do if the application won't start?<br>
+**Q**: What should I do if the application won't start? <br>
 **A**: First verify Java 17 or above is installed correctly.
-If the problem persists, check if the `clientell.json` file is corrupted.
-You can also try deleting the `preferences.json` file and restart.
+If the problem persists, check if the `clientell.json` file is corrupted, and use a backup of the file (recommended) or rectify the mistakes in the file (not recommended).

 **Q**: Can I customize the data file location?<br>
-**A**: Currently, the data file location is fixed to the application directory.
-However, you can create a symbolic link if you need the data stored elsewhere.
+**A**: Currently, the data file location is fixed to the application directory (i.e it's in the same place as the app file).
+However, you can copy the data elsewhere (or if you're tech-savvy, create a [symbolic link](https://stackoverflow.com/questions/1951742/how-can-i-symlink-a-file-in-linux) )

 **Q**: How do I backup my data?<br>
 **A**: Simply copy the `clientell.json` file to a backup location.
-Consider setting up automated backups of this file.

 **Q**: What should I do if I accidentally delete a client?<br>
 **A**: Use your latest backup of the `clientell.json` file.
 There's currently no undo feature, so regular backups are recommended.

 **Q**: Can I import data from other applications?<br>
 **A**: Currently, direct import is not supported.
 However, you can manually format your data as JSON matching Clientell's format.
+This is very much not recommended due to risk of corrupting the data file.

 --------------------------------------------------------------------------------------------------------------------